tasket/Qubes-vpn-support/README.md

 Using clients other than OpenVPN
 -
 The main issue with using another client is how you run it.
 For standalone configs, you can add a systemd .service file to /rw/config/vpn and adjust rc.local to use that instead.
 See the supplied .service file as an example of running under the `qvpn` group.
-For packaged/template configs, adding a .conf file to the existing service is sufficient (see README in packaged folder).
+For template installations, adding a .conf file under /lib/systemd/system/qubes-vpn-handler.d is sufficient.

 Passing the DNS addresses to `qubes-vpn-ns` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then use the `vpn_dns` environment variable as explained in the script comments.
-This may also be set by supplying DNS addresses in quotes as the second argument to `qubes-vpn-ns`.

 Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that try to manipulate iptables directly to secure the system's overall communicatios profile; It is unlikely they take Qubes' network topology into account.
 Normally, security should be added to a VPN setup from the OS or specialty scripts (like these) or by the admins and users themselves.